decred/dcrvotingweb/README.md

 ## Issue Tracker

-The [integrated github issue tracker](https://github.com/decred/hardforkdemo/issues) is used for this project.
+The [integrated github issue tracker](https://github.com/decred/dcrvotingweb/issues) is used for this project.

 ## License

-hardforkdemo is licensed under the [copyfree](http://copyfree.org) ISC License.
+dcrvotingweb is licensed under the [copyfree](http://copyfree.org) ISC License.